-Galeblazers is about narrow escapes, frantic evacuations, and harrowing journeys.
-You'll face explosive ayrship battles, fierce storms, vengeful flora, strange beasts, and stranger folk.
-Whether they find themselves in the shipwreck city of Brokenbow on the lip of the abyssal crater, in the politically treacherous Clearskies, or far away in the monster-infested Karthinian Wilds, forces will conspire to keep characters on their feet, and on the move.
+In Galeblazers, you'll tell stories about unexpected pilgrimages, narrow escapes, frantic rescues, and explosive ayrship battles amidst wicked weather.
+Whether our heroes find themselves in the shipwreck city of Brokenbow, or in the politically treacherous atoll kingdoms of the Thambrian Crowns, or even far to the north in the Karthinian Drakkenwyld, forces will conspire to keep them on their guard, and on the move.

 Our heroes will have to keep to the shadows and the mists, and fly the uncharted gales.
 They will make ingenious discoveries as they investigate the ecological disruptions that threaten to bring the ayrlands crashing into the sea.
 They'll court dangerous allies in shady hideouts, unearth ancient long lost lore, and uncover the truth behind the forces that have turned the wheels of Gahla's history.